 Hi friend, welcome to InstaEncouragements.
 I am so glad you are here.
 You’re among friends.
 You belong here.

-How would you like access to our online library of helpful eBooks, devotionals, printables, lock screens, and more?
-You’re going to love this library, there is all kinds of exclusive content, just for you!
+How would you like access to our online library of helpful eBooks, devotionals, printables, and more?
+You’re going to love this library, which has all kinds of exclusive content just for you!
 Join the movement by signing up below and I'll send you the link today.
 And no worries, We don’t spam.
 Promise!
 We don’t like spam either.
 After you've joined the movement, hop on over to our about page to learn more about us and then to our contact form and introduce yourself so we can be on a first-name basis.
-I'd like that!
-Top PostsFeaturedCategories
+I'd like that! —Patsy Top PostsFeaturedCategories

 All